San Diego Family Law Attorney Answers California Child Custody FAQs

 A. Not necessarily.
 California courts often do not take your relationship status into account when determining custody.
 However, if there are allegations of child abuse against your new partner, then the court may change your custody rights if it feels you are not protecting your child.
 Alternatively, if your relationship with your new partner is impacting your parenting time with your child, then your ex-spouse may have a case to have the custody rights modified.

 Obtain a Strong Advocate in San Diego

-When it comes to finding an attorney that will fight on your behalf and help establish a meaningful and mutually beneficial child custody agreement, look no further than The Law Office of Thomas M. Huguenor.
+When it comes to finding an attorney that will fight on your behalf and help establish a meaningful and mutually beneficial child custody agreement, look no further than Huguenor Mattis, A.P.C.
 We have the years of experience necessary to help you build a future that is secure for you and your children.
 Call today at (858) 485-9500.

 - When to File for an Emergency Child Custody Modification